Wesley College

 Save Image

 Wesley College has an endowment valued at nearly $3.16M, as of the end of the 2020 fiscal year.
-The return on its endowment was of −NaNk (−10.1%) compared to the 17.4% average return (9.13M on 52.4M) across all Baccalaureate Colleges.

 In 2020, Wesley College had a total salary expenditure of 30M.
 Wesley College employs 22 Professors, 20 Associate professors and 17 Assistant professors.
-Most academics at Wesley College are Female Associate professor (15), Female Assistant professor (12), and Male Professor (11).
+Most academics at Wesley College are Female Associate professor (15), Female Assistant professor (12), and Female Professor (11).

 The most common positions for non-instructional staff at Wesley College are: Office and Administrative Support, with 16 employees, Community, Social Service, Legal, Arts, Design, Entertainment, Sports and Media, with 13 employees, and Business and Financial Operations with 12 employees.